chadblack/2021ELA/lluvia.md

 Your assignment is to write a critical review of *Even the Rain* that evaluates the historical merits of the film.
 In order to do this, you will need to draw on the assigned readings from class.
-You must use the two readings assigned from class.
+You must use two readings assigned from class.
 (No outside readings, though.
 Let’s keep it focused on the resources we’ve used in class.)
 Each paper should include a short overview of the plot, the important characters, and a discussion of the historical themes